WPI-AIM/ambf/README.md

 external tools that include an extended version of CHAI-3D (developed along-side AMBF), BULLET-Physics, Open-GL, GLFW, yaml-cpp, pyyaml and Eigen to name a few.
 Each external library has it's own license that can be found in the corresponding subfolder.

 ## Usage:
+### Tested Platforms:
+AMBF has been tested on **Ubuntu 16.04** and **Ubuntu 18.04**.
+We need a few extra steps on **Ubuntu 14.04**, please create an issue if you would like to get instructions for that.

+Even though it is recommended to use Linux for the full feature set of AMBF Simulator using ROS, AMBF has been tested on **MacOS Maverick** and **MacOS Mojave** without ROS support.

 ### Building:
-On Linux machines, you might need to install the `libasound2-dev` package
+On Linux machines, you might need to install the `libasound2-dev` package.

 ```
 sudo apt install libasound2-dev